nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ### Support `expires`

-The expire field defines the ending of the term of a support entry.
+The expires field defines the the date range over which the support entry is/was valid.
 It is a string in the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

 This standard can express: